Manohar Aich: Early life

-Since childhood Aich was interested in strength related sports, such as wrestling and weightlifting.
+Manohar Aich was born in a kayastha family, since childhood Aich was interested in strength related sports, such as wrestling and weightlifting.
 At the age of 12, due to a sudden attack of black fever, his health broke down.
 He regained his strength, however, by physical fitness exercises.
 He started bodybuilding exercises such as doing push-ups, squats, pull-ups, leg raises, and traditional sit-ups.
 He only did bodyweight/calisthenics exercises with up to 100 reps per set at that age.
-He attended the K. L. Jubilee School in Dhaka, Bangladesh.
+He attended the K. L. Jubilee High School & College in Dhaka, Bangladesh.
 While at school, he used to go to the Ruplal Byayam Samiti for physical exercises.
 He began to perform in shows titled Physique and Magic along with P. C. Sorcar in Dhanbad.
 He used to perform feats like bending steel with his teeth, bending spears with his neck and resting his belly on swords.

 Career

 Aich joined the Royal Air Force in 1942 where he began his pursuit in bodybuilding.
 He was introduced to weight training by Reub Martin, a British officer in the RAF.
 While part of the RAF, Aich was imprisoned for slapping a British officer in protest at the officer's remarks in favour of colonial oppression.
 Aich began his weight training seriously while in jail.
 He would spend hours in physical exercises.
 Observing his knack in physical culture, the jail authorities arranged a special diet for him.

 In 1950, at the age of 38, Aich won the Mr. Hercules contest.
 In 1951 he stood second in the Mr. Universe contest.
 In 1952 he placed first in the Pro-Short division of the NABBA Mr. Universe.
 At the time his measurements were: biceps 46 cm, chest 1.2 m, forearm 36 cm.